Generative Networks

 Diagram of a word-level language model.

 The way how word-level language models work is that, it first takes in the input text and then generates the probability distribution of the next word.
 This distribution tells us how likely a certain word is to be the next word.
-Thereafter, the model implements a appropriate sampling strategy to select the next word.
+Thereafter, the model implements an appropriate sampling strategy to select the next word.
 Once the next word is predicted, it is appended to the input text and then passed in to the model again to predict the next word.
 The idea here is to predict the word after word.

 Character-level language model